Rafagf/CountriesMVVM/README.md

 Playground Pet project.
 The app follows MVVM (ViewStates through single source of truth) + the Repository pattern (Local & Remote).

-Buzz-Words used in the project: Modularization, Dagger-Android, ViewModel, Retrofit, Room, RxJava2, Retrofit, Moshi, JUnit, Mockito
+Buzz-Words used in the project: Modularisation, Dagger-Android, ViewModel, Retrofit, Room, RxJava2, Retrofit, Moshi, JUnit, Mockito

 It supports Dark&Light modes thanks to theming the app.